kubernetes/community/keps/sig-apps/0012-20180522-deployment-inplace-update.md

 ### Deployment Controller

 #### Update
-Below is the proposed approach for in-place update.
+Below is the proposed approach for in-place update:

+The API-server should first validate that if it's a valid in-place update request, e.g. it should not allow changing container resource or adding a new container if DeploymentStrategy is InPlaceUpdate
-Wait until expected number of pods created, when deployment controller receives the in-place update request
+Then wait until expected number of pods created, when deployment controller receives the in-place update request.

 ```
     newReplicaSet created with 0 replica
     ...

-    // Find all old pods and update the unhealthy(failed, pending, not ready) pods first with the new spec from new ReplicaSet and then the running pods,
-    // MaxUnavailable is the maximum number of pods that can be unavailable during the update.
-    podsToUpdate = getPodsToUpdate(oldPods, MaxUnavailable)
-    for pod range(podsToUpdate)
-        update(pod, newSpec)
+    // If existing newReplicaSet(i.e. current ReplicaSet) is not the same as current deployment spec, swap the most recent oldReplicaSet and newReplicaSet info (newReplicaSet is basically the current deployment spec)
+    If newReplicaSet-info != deploymentSepc-info:

-    // swap oldReplicaSet and newReplicaSet information such as spec, revision, annotation, timestamp etc.
+        // Swap oldReplicaSet and newReplicaSet information such as spec, revision, annotation, timestamp etc.
         // add oldReplicaSet as an annotation of newReplicaSet which also gets persisted into etcd, in case the controller failed that may cause oldReplicaSet lost.
         addAnnotationToNewReplicaSet(oldReplicaSet)

         // replace old ReplcaSet with the new ReplicaSet info.
 Since there are two ReplicaSet exists in the system,
         // we need to make sure that functions such as FindNewReplicaSet retrieves the right ReplicaSet.
         // we may also need to swap the timestamp too, to make sure the current ReplicaSet has the latest timestamp.
         oldReplicaSet = newReplicaSet

         // retrieve back the annotation for oldReplicaSet and replace newReplicaSet with the oldReplicaSet info.
         // The oldReplicaSet info serves as a historic ReplicaSet for the purpose of rollback.
         newReplicaSet = getAnnotation(oldReplicaSet)

+    // Find all old pods and update the unhealthy(failed, pending, not ready) pods first with the new spec from new ReplicaSet and then the running pods,
+    // MaxUnavailable is the maximum number of pods that can be unavailable during the update.
+    podsToUpdate = getPodsToUpdate(oldPods, MaxUnavailable)

+    if len(podsToUpdate == 0):
+        return
+    for pod range(podsToUpdate)
+        update(pod, newSpec)
 ```
 In essence, this approach replaces the current ReplicaSet with the new ReplicaSet info.
 The pods are always managed by the same ReplicaSet object, but just its content gets swapped.